Hyperbolic decomposition of Dirichlet distance for ARMA models: K ahler geometry of linear systems in weighted Hardy spaces

-where $\mathbb{T}$ is the unit circle.
-When $\alpha=0$, the connection is the Levi-Civita connection.
+where $\mathbb{T}$ is the unit circle, and $i, j,$ and $k$ runs from 1 to $n$.
+When $\alpha=0$, the connection is the Levi--Civita connection.

-Similar to the spectral density function, the K\"ahler information geometry of linear systems can be expressed in terms of transfer function \cite{choi2015kahlerian}.
-Using the transfer function, Eq. (\ref{hardy_lsdf}) is modified to
+Similar to the spectral density function, the K\"ahler information geometry of linear systems can be constructed in terms of transfer functions \cite{choi2015kahlerian}.
+Using the transfer function, the finite norm condition corresponding to Eq. (\ref{hardy_lsdf}) is expressed with

 where $\mathbb{T}$ is the unit circle.
-Eq. (\ref{hardy_ltf}) indicates that the logarithmic transfer function is a function in Hardy space.
+Eq. (\ref{hardy_ltf}) indicates that the logarithmic transfer function is a function in Hardy spaces.